 Soil is an essential thing for growing plants of any kind.
 Soil should be of good quality to ensure that the plants you are growing are healthy and give you a good yield.
 It doesn’t matter if you are a beginner or an expert, in any case, you must take care that the soil you are using for growing plants is of good quality.
 So what are the best soli for growing plants?

 What is the best soil for growing plants?
-The best soil for growing plants are Sandy soil, Silt Soil, Clay Soil and Loamy soils.
-Best soil suited for Flowering plants are sandy loamy soil.
+The best soil for growing plants is Sandy soil, Silt Soil, Clay Soil, and Loamy soils.
+The best soil suited for Flowering plants is sandy loamy soil.

 Together with making sure about the quality of the soil you must ensure also that the soil you are using is suitable for the plants that you are using the soil for.
 This means that different kinds of plants prefer different kinds of soil types and soil mix to grow well in.

-You can’t use the same kind of soil for all the plant types no matter how much of a good quality they are.
+You can’t use the same kind of soil for all the plant types no matter how much of good quality they are.
 The basic kinds of soil are sandy soil, loamy soil, and clay soil.
-You can add compost in soil to amend the soil and make it more productive.
+You can add compost to the soil to amend the soil and make it more productive.